espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

 Start Mesh
 ^^^^^^^^^^

-The following code snippet demonstrates how to start ESP-MESH.
+The following code snippet demonstrates how to start ESP-WIFI-MESH.

 .. code-block:: c

     /* mesh start */
     ESP_ERROR_CHECK(esp_mesh_start());

-After starting ESP-MESH, the application should check for ESP-MESH events to determine when it has connected to the network.
-After connecting, the application can start transmitting and receiving packets over the ESP-MESH network using :cpp:func:`esp_mesh_send` and :cpp:func:`esp_mesh_recv`.
+After starting ESP-WIFI-MESH, the application should check for ESP-WIFI-MESH events to determine when it has connected to the network.
+After connecting, the application can start transmitting and receiving packets over the ESP-WIFI-MESH network using :cpp:func:`esp_mesh_send` and :cpp:func:`esp_mesh_recv`.

-.. --------------------- ESP-MESH Application Examples ------------------------
+.. --------------------- ESP-WIFI-MESH Application Examples ------------------------

 .. _mesh-self-organized-behavior:

 Self Organized Networking
 -------------------------

-Self organized networking is a feature of ESP-MESH where nodes can autonomously scan/select/connect/reconnect to other nodes and routers.
-This feature allows an ESP-MESH network to operate with high degree of autonomy by making the network robust to dynamic network topologies and conditions.
-With self organized networking enabled, nodes in an ESP-MESH network are able to carry out the following actions without autonomously:
+Self organized networking is a feature of ESP-WIFI-MESH where nodes can autonomously scan/select/connect/reconnect to other nodes and routers.
+This feature allows an ESP-WIFI-MESH network to operate with high degree of autonomy by making the network robust to dynamic network topologies and conditions.
+With self organized networking enabled, nodes in an ESP-WIFI-MESH network are able to carry out the following actions without autonomously:

 - Selection or election of the root node (see **Automatic Root Node Selection** in :ref:`mesh-building-a-network`)
 - Selection of a preferred parent node (see **Parent Node Selection** in :ref:`mesh-building-a-network`)
 - Automatic reconnection upon detecting a disconnection (see **Intermediate Parent Node Failure** in :ref:`mesh-managing-a-network`)

-When self organized networking is enabled, the ESP-MESH stack will internally make calls to Wi-Fi APIs.
-Therefore, **the application layer should not make any calls to Wi-Fi APIs whilst self organized networking is enabled as doing so would risk interfering with ESP-MESH**.
+When self organized networking is enabled, the ESP-WIFI-MESH stack will internally make calls to Wi-Fi APIs.
+Therefore, **the application layer should not make any calls to Wi-Fi APIs whilst self organized networking is enabled as doing so would risk interfering with ESP-WIFI-MESH**.

 Toggling Self Organized Networking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^